Caixin

 Who’s Who

-Huachen China (CBA) was listed on the New York Stock Exchange in October 1992 through an IPO, issuing 5 million common shares at $16 each.
-The offering was 85 times oversubscribed, raising over $70 million, and its stock price surged 25% on the first day.
+Huachen China (CBA) was listed on the New York Stock Exchange in October 1992.
+It issued 5 million common shares at an IPO price of $16, raising over $70 million, and its stock price surged 25% on the first day.
+Its prospectus noted risks including its home country's history of Cultural Revolution and potential private property confiscation.

 AI generated, for reference only